paulramsey/genwealth/README.md

 1. When prompted, enter a password you will remember for the AlloyDB postgres user and the pgAdmin demo user. **Remember these passwords - you will need them later**.

+1. When prompted, enter the `configId` for the Vertex AI Search and Conversation widget.
+You can retrieve the `configId` by following these steps:

+    - Navigate to [Vertex AI Search and Conversation](https://console.cloud.google.com/gen-app-builder/engines) in the console.
+Click to activate the API if necessary.
+    - Click into the `search-prospectus` app.
+    - Select `Integration` from the left-hand menu.
+    - Scroll down until you see the `configId` for the gen-search-widget.
+    - Copy just the UUID without the quotes (i.e. `4205ae6a-434e-695e-aee4-58f500bd9000`).

+1. When the build is complete, it will display a URL where you can access the UI.
+In the same interface where you copied the `configId`, add the domain (without the leading `https://` or trailing slash) as an allowed domain for the widget.
+Be sure to click `Save`.
+Example: `genwealth-420u2zdq69-uc.a.run.app`

+1. Navigate to the URL supplied in the build output to access the GenWealth Advisory Services UI.

 ## Incremental builds

 If you prefer to run the deployment one step at a time (perhaps for debugging purposes), run the deployment scripts in the following order: